 Final Thoughts

 Stavros’s arrest is a cautionary episode that illustrates how a single lapse in judgment can spiral into a multi‑year ordeal involving the criminal courts, the motor vehicle administration, his employer, and his personal finances.
-By acting swiftly—engaging competent counsel, complying with every legal requirement, and confronting any underlying alcohol dependency—Stavros can mitigate the immediate fallout and set a foundation for rebuilding his life Most people skip this — try not to..
+By acting swiftly—engaging competent counsel, complying with every legal requirement, and confronting any underlying alcohol dependency—Stavros can mitigate the immediate fallout and set a foundation for rebuilding his life Not complicated — just consistent.
+Less friction, more output..

 The broader lesson for all drivers is clear: the cost

 of a DUI extends far beyond the courtroom.
-It is a life-altering event that demands immediate, informed action and a long-term commitment to responsible behavior.
+That said, it is a life-altering event that demands immediate, informed action and a long-term commitment to responsible behavior.
 For Stavros, and for anyone in a similar position, the path forward requires not just legal compliance but also personal accountability and a proactive approach to recovery.
-By taking these steps, it is possible to deal with the challenges, minimize the damage, and ultimately emerge with a renewed sense of responsibility and purpose Not complicated — just consistent..
+By taking these steps, it is possible to manage the challenges, minimize the damage, and ultimately emerge with a renewed sense of responsibility and purpose That's the part that actually makes a difference..